Jess Wade: Public engagement

 Wade has contributed to public engagement to increase gender equality in science, technology, engineering, and mathematics (STEM) subjects.
 She represented the UK on the United States Department of State funded International Visitor Leadership Program Hidden No More, and served on the WISE Campaign Young Women's Board and Women's Engineering Society (WES) Council, working with teachers across the country through the Stimulating Physics Network (including keynote talks at education fairs and teacher conferences).
 Wade has been critical of expensive campaigns to encourage girls into science where there is an implication that only a small minority would be interested, or that girls can study the "chemical composition of lipsticks and nail varnish".
 She estimates that £5m or £6m is spent in the UK to promote a scientific career for women but with little measurement of the results.

-Wade has made a large contribution to a Wikipedia campaign that encourages the creation of Wikipedia articles about notable female academics, in order to promote female role models in STEM.
-Wade has created new Wikipedia biographical articles to raise the profile of minorities in STEM.
-She told Chemistry World in mid-2019 that of the 600 articles about female scientists she has written, 6 have been deleted because of the notability issue.
-Yet, Wade said, the site has articles about the most obscure sports players and forgotten pop songs.
-As of February 2020, she had written over 900 biographies on Wikipedia.
-By January 2021, this figure had risen to 1,200.
-By October 2022, it was over 1,750.